 - Text “WIN” to enter the draw and get a chance to win our new product

 - Text “WIN” to participate in our contest for a chance to win a whole month’s supply of our product.
-Go to our Facebook page and tag three of your friends for three additional entries.
+Contact our Facebook page and tag three of your friends for three additional entries.

 Link Instant Messaging with Other Advertising Methods